 Les is accountable for line technical operations and internal/external customer satisfaction at FedEx’s Memphis hub.
 In this role among other things, he has responsibility for FedEx’s total dispatch reliability goal, a multimillion dollar budget, and promoting a safe, inclusive work environment.
 He serves as Chairman of the Aircraft Maintenance Employee Handbook Committee which determines seniority based work policies for all of FedEx’s domestic maintenance personnel, ensuring a system wide harmonious work environment,.

-Les is a 1992 recipient of the American Airlines Employee of the Year Award and the 2013 & 2016 FedEx Five Star Award.
+Les is a 1992 recipient of the American Airlines Employee of the Year Award and the 2013, 2016, and 2023 FedEx Five Star Award.

 Founder & Chief Executive Officer, AireXpert